CPD Professional Practice in Palliative Care

 Teaching and learning

 The delivery will be over a twelve week period attending alternate weeks.
-There are six full days of learning delivered in a blended approach, online with 2 days scheduled for classroom activity.
+There are six full days of learning delivered in a blended approach, most of the sessions are face to face with two sessions planned for online delivery

 In order to be considered for this course, you must: